ryankklam/Notes/GCP handsOn.md

 gsutil rsync -r data gs://mybucket/data  -  To copy only new/changed files without deleting extra files from gs://mybucket/data leave off the -d option: gsutil -m rsync -d -r data gs://mybucket/data  -m option, to perform parallel (multi-threaded/multi-processing) synchronization:
 ```

+#### You are developing an application that transcodes large video files.
+Which storage option is the best choice for your application?
+Because video files are blobs and cloud storage is cheap, I would use Google Cloud Storage for this application.

+#### You manufacture devices with sensors and need to stream huge amounts of data from those devices to a storage option in the cloud.
+Which Google Cloud Platform storage option is the best choice for your application?
+The key to this question is, streaming huge amounts of data.
+When you are accumulating lots of data quickly, Bigtable is ideal.

+#### Compare labels and tags ?
+Labels are a way to organize resources across GCP , user-defined strings in key-value information
+Tags are apply to instance only , primarily used for networking